Appalachian Rural Opioid Planning Consortium Community Assessment & Planning Project

 The Appalachian Rural Opioid Planning Consortium (Consortium) was formed to conduct assessment and planning for service enhancement and development through a grant from the federal Health Resources and Services Administration (HRSA) provided to Prestera Center in partnership with Westbrook Health Services, Marshall University, local county coalition members, and Family Resource Network organizational partners.
 The goal of the Consortium is to reduce opioid morbidity and mortality in rural communities in West Virginia (WV) by increasing the capacity to implement evidenced based prevention, treatment, and recovery services for those affected by opioid use disorders (OUD).
 The group will work to create a regional Consortium dedicated to the prevention of opioid misuse and OUD, assisting individuals and families in accessing services, and continuing support for recovery from opioid use and substance use disorders.
 The Appalachian Rural Opioid Planning Consortium’s Mission is to provide person-centered, culturally competent prevention, treatment, and recovery services utilizing evidence-based practices in order to assist individuals affected by opioid use disorders.
 The populations of focus for planning and service priority setting included at-risk and vulnerable populations of adults (18 and older), including pregnant and parenting women, veterans, and LGBTQ individuals residing in Calhoun, Jackson, Mason, Ritchie and Roane Counties in WV.
 Additional objectives of the Consortium include: conducting a need and resource assessment to determine the current and preferred state of the prevention, treatment, and recovery service systems to inform planning; developing strategic plans to increase workforce capacity and implement evidence-based prevention, treatment, and recovery services for those affected by OUD; and creating a regional Consortium to facilitate implementation of evidence based prevention, treatment, and recovery services for those affected by OUD.
 Project years: 2019-2020

-Fresh Start is a comprehensive opioid treatment program of the Southwestern Regional Day Report Center, utilizing a region-specific interagency approach, agricultural and artisan programming, and community engagement and reintegration.
-The Program provides intensive evidence-based outpatient substance use treatment to offenders within Lincoln, Logan, and Mingo Counties of West Virginia.
-The Fresh Start program is designed to improve quality of life through community connectedness, and prevent further deteriorations in quality of life through harm reduction services, and offer opportunities for real-life application of treatment principles.
-Opportunities afforded by Fresh Start are community mentoring, interagency teamwork, credit attainment through the local community college, apprentice based life skill development, life enrichment, craftsmanship, and artisanship.
+Fresh Start is a diversion program that is a comprehensive opioid use disorder treatment program utilizing a region-specific interagency approach.
+The SRDRC provides intensive evidence-based outpatient substance abuse treatment to offenders.
+The Fresh Start program is designed to improve quality of life through community connectedness and prevent further deteriorations in quality of life through harm reduction services and offer opportunities for real-life application of treatment principles.
+Opportunities afforded by Fresh Start are community mentoring, interagency teamwork, credit attainment through the local community college, apprentice-based life skill development, life enrichment, craftsmanship, and artisanship.

-Regional Partnership Grants
+Regional Partnership Grants (RPG)

 View a snapshot report of enrolled families here.